RorisangMasilo/RORMAS372_BCL2401_GroupE02_RorisangMasilo_SDF08/README.md

 #### Challenges Faced

-- **Responsive Design for Smaller Screens**: Adjusting layouts and font sizes for smaller screens was challenging.
+- **Grid**: Adjusting layouts and font sizes for smaller screens was challenging.
 I had to experiment with different approaches to ensure the design remained consistent and functional.
-- **Hover and Focus Effects**: Implementing interactive elements like hover and focus effects required more practice and research to get them right.
+- **Navigation bar**: Implementing interactive elements like hover and focus effects required more practice and research to get them right.

 #### Areas for Improvement